-rural area definition
+rural definition

 Rural Definition and Characteristics of Rural Area vs. Urban